MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 For files that don't support native protection, specify the file name extension as a new key, and **PFile** for generic protection.
 The resulting file name extension for the protected file is .pfile.

-## Scanner from the unified labeling client: PowerShell configuration to change which file types are protected
+## Scanner from the unified labeling client: Use PowerShell to change which file types are protected

 This section applies to the scanner from the unified labeling client only.